SedemGarr/6-Me-Ludo-android/README.md

 Enable Cloud Firestore and the RTDB.

 Enable Anonymous and Google Sign in for authentication.

-Upload the gifs in the other_assets folder to Firebase Storage and update the urls in the GameStatusService class if necessary.

 Don't forget to download the google services json file.